innaaznauryan/users-list/README.md

 To get started, clone the repository and in the root directory run ```npm install``` to install dependencies.
 Then, run ```npm run dev``` to start the development server.
 Access the application in your browser and log in using the provided credentials to explore the user management functionalities.

+Feel fre to explore the live demo of the project [here](https://users-list-react-vite.netlify.app/)!